When I wrote the first several drafts of Beware of Scrumpy, I had no idea that I was autistic.

 And yes, I am autistic.

-It was during my assessment for autism that I looked again at Saving Scrumpy and realized, with a shock, that I had written a story about an autistic dog.
+It was during my assessment for autism that I looked again at Beware of Scrumpy and realized, with a shock, that I had written a story about an autistic dog.

 Nico also has great strengths that are commonly associated with autism: he has an intense sense of loyalty, and a deep need for justice.
 He cannot abide cruelty, or unfairness, and will fight to make things right.
 He’s observant, and can think clearly in stressful situations.
 Well, usually.